Apiljungthapa/dockerimagehub/README.md

-This is test done for  image.
+This is done for  image.